 He was a hero … very well loved by the Vietnamese

---Eddie Adams on General Loan
+-Eddie Adams on General Loan

 Adams, the man who captured Lem’s final instant was a former Marine photographer in the Korean War.
 Working for AP, he had arrived in Vietnam a few weeks before the Tet Offensive.
 This was his third tour; the first was when marines initially touched down in Vietnam in 1965.
 On the second day of the Tet Offensive Eddie heard reports of fighting near the Cholon, the Chinese section of the capital.
 The AP and NBC were office neighbors and often pooled resources when reporting the war.
-So Eddie teamed up with one of NBC’s cameramen, Vo Su, and went to check out the location were the fighting was reported.
+So Eddie teamed up with one of NBC’s cameramen, Vo Su, and went to check out the location where the fighting was reported.

 The two shared a vehicle but as they got closer started to proceed on foot.
 Hal Buell, Eddie’s boss, tells what happened next:

 Adams watched as two Vietnamese soldiers pulled a prisoner out of a doorway at the end of the street.
 The soldiers then pushed and pulled what appeared to be a Viet Cong in a plaid shirt, his arms tied behind his back.
 They escorted the man toward the spot where Adams and Vo Su were located.